infoaed/dgu-vagrant-puppet/README.md

 The components don't have to be installed one-by-one.
 They can all be installed in one go with the below instructions and scripts.

-**IMPORTANT** The correct branch to install from is the "togo" branch.
+**NB!
+The correct branch to install from is the "togo" branch.**

-**IMPORTANT** For a lot more detailed instructions in estonian language, please refer to the relevant OpenOffice document in the root of this repository.
+**NB!
+The below instructions have been forked from data.gov.uk.
+For  more detailed instructions with the specifics of opendata.riik.ee, please refer to the relevant OpenOffice document in the root of this repository.**

-## Overview
+## Installation process overview

 Here is an overview of the install process: